Japanese style, small-plate Tapas dishes of grilled meats, pickled vegetables, seafood and noodle dishes, for home dining.

 Japanese Dining At Home

-Who am I to tell you about Japanese cuisine?
-Hah!
-If you only knew… no, if a production company would turn the television series scripts I have written, into a television show for you to watch, you would know why I am sharing with you my passion for Japanese cuisine and it’s culture.
+If you only knew… no, if a production company would turn the television series scripts I have written, into a television show for you to watch, you would know!

-My second son IS Japanese.
-There is much I could tell you about the fact that most Asian cultures look to Japanese food the way westerners do French food but for now I just want to wet your appetite to try something a little new, at home.
+Certainly, I am not an expert in Japanese cooking, but for now I just want to wet your appetite to try something a little new, at home.

 Izakaya: Small Plate Japanese Tapas